jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 Using Express to build out your API can be challenging; but integrating it with all of the products available from Amazon Web Services can feel impossible.
 This post focuses less on best practices for your API and more on reusable patterns to tie all of those products together.
 This is the second part in a series on building out a scalable website on AWS.
 In the [first part](/terraform-and-aws) we setup all of the infrastructure we'll need using Terraform.

-Our API will be built in JavaScript and will run on AWS Lambda as a function.
-You might prefer TypeScript (as I do) but for the purposes of this post we'll keep things a little simpler.

 ## Choosing a framework

 Before we even get started we need to decide what framework we'll use to write our AWS Lambda function - if any.
 Out of the box AWS gives you a `handler` pattern that you can use to receive an incoming web request, perform some actions and return a response.
 For a web server this is really all we need.
 In fact, using this simple pattern is actually the recommended best practice.